vinay-sj/Issue-Tracker/README.md

 * MongoDB provides the collection method `aggregate()` to summarize and perform various other read tasks on the collection using a `pipeline`.
 The `aggregate()` method takes a single parameter, an array of pipeline stage specifications.
 Each stage specification is an object with a key indicating the type of the stage and the value holding the parameters for the stage.
 * For pagination, we can use the MongoDB cursor method `skip()` to get the list of documents starting at an offset and the `limit()` cursor method to limit the output to a certain number.
 * Without an explicit sort order, MongoDB does not guarantee any order in the output.
+* MongoDB’s text index, quickly gets to all the documents that contain a certain term.
+A text index gathers all the terms (words) in all the documents and creates a lookup table that, given a term (word), returns all documents containing that term (word).
+This is not a pattern search.
+Also, common words like “in”, “when,” etc. are not indexed, and searching for these will result in no matches.

 ## Chapter 12